-Both the pork and the green beans use garlic, ginger, lemon and Tamari soy sauce, so buy enough for both.
+Both the pork and the green beans use garlic, ginger, lemon and gluten-free Tamari soy sauce so buy enough for both.
 Make them as lemony as you like, or go for more garlic instead.
 Either way, the ginger adds a subtle and savory Asian flavor.

 If dinner is not an exact time, then cook it fresh and do the green beans while the pork rests for 15 to 30 minutes before carving.
 Use a good meat thermometer and cook to at least 160 degrees.
 I use 2 thermometers: one I leave in while cooking, and the other an instant-read to use when it’s almost done.

 Take the temperature in the deepest part of the meat, making sure you’re not touching bone or a fat pocket.
 If it drips red when you withdraw the thermometer, it’s not done no matter what temperature it says it is!
-A slight pinkish color may be OK, especially if you’re lucky enough to have pastured pork.
+Dabbing it with a bit of paper towel will let you see the color.
+A slight pinkish color may be OK if you’re lucky enough to have pastured pork.

-Lay the meat flat in a glass dish and add vinegar and other liquids to reach 1/3 rd up the side.
-Carefully turn the meat all 4 sides to moisten, then refrigerate it.
+Lay the meat flat in a glass dish and add vinegar and other liquids to reach 1/3rd up the side of the meat if possible.
+Carefully turn the meat all 4 sides to moisten, then refrigerate.
 Turn to the other flat side after a few hours.

-Marinate 12 to 24 hours in the refrigerator.
+Marinate 12 to 48 hours in the refrigerator.
 Take it out of the refrigerator an hour before roasting.
-Place the meat on a rack, fat side up.
+Place on a rack, fat side up.
 Insert a leave-in meat thermometer deep into the meat without touching bone and away from a fat pocket.
-Bake at 325 degrees for 3 to 4 hours.
-Check it with an instant thermometer as it approaches 160 degrees.
+Bake at 325 degrees.
+Check it in an additional spot with an instant thermometer as it approaches 160 degrees.
 If it oozes red, cook 20 more minutes and retest.
 It should register at least 160 degrees on both thermometers.